No BS Czech: Dative Case

 In all of these sentences, "I" am the one doing the action, so "I" am the subject of those sentences.

-The direct objects are the things that the subject is using directly: a gift, flowers, a book, a letter.
+The direct objects (accusative case) are the things that the subject is using directly: a gift, flowers, a book, a letter.

-The indirect objects are the people that are affected by the action: sister, mother, son, grandma.
+The indirect objects (dative case) are the people that are affected by the action: sister, mother, son, grandma.

 Pro tip:

-In Czech you will most probably not see the word "Já" (I).
-The conjugation of the verb will indicate who is the subject.
+In Czech you will not often see the word "Já" (I).
+The conjugation of the verb shows who the subject is.

-Czechs only include the subject if they want to be really clear: posílám dopis babičce, ne on (I am sending grandma a letter, not him)
+Czechs only include the subject if they want to be really clear.
+For example: posílám dopis babičce, ne on (I am sending grandma a letter, not him)

-In the sentence "Davidovi hrozí nebezpečí", you can get a taste for a big difference between Czech grammar and English grammar.
+In the sentence "Davidovi hrozí nebezpečí", you can see a big difference between Czech and English grammar.

 The difference is in the emphasis:

-English doesn't use cases very much, so to make it clear what the meaning is, you have to put the words in a particular order.
+English doesn't use cases very often.
+To make it clear what the meaning is, you have to put the words in a particular order.

 Paul is threatening Mark does not mean the same thing as Mark is threatening Paul.